 Holly gets all the glory at Christmastime, but winterberries can be even more striking.
 The leafless branches deliver a major punch of red with as many as 100 berries per branch.
 Use them as an accent, or leave them alone in a tall vase.
 “Putting them by themselves brings out all of their glory,” says Faitos.

-White lilies make a big impact in a holiday arrangement.
+White lilies make a big impact in an arrangement of Christmas flowers.
 “They last long and they’re beautiful,” says Faitos.
 “They’re just a very happy flower.”
-Pair the star-shaped flower with red roses, carnations, or tulips, along with greens for a Christmas-themed arrangement.
+Pair the star-shaped flower with red roses, carnations, or tulips, along with greens for a merry mix-and-match composition.

 This daffodil relative can make for a crowd-pleasing winter wonderland arrangement that doesn’t scream “Christmas.”
 “You can go cross-denominational and cross religious lines with them,” says Faitos.
 “Everybody loves them.”
 He suggests placing them in farm crates for a rustic look.

 For more inspiration, take a look at these holiday decorating ideas from across Canada.

 Two bunches of tulips in a square vase make a lovely arrangement, says Faitos.

 White and red are a classic Christmas colour combination, but red and pink is a stunning, modern twist.

 Now that you’ve got your Christmas flowers narrowed down, check out the most magical advent calendars of 2022.